Life in a random universe: Sciama's argument reconsidered: Results

-{Finally}, the projective central limit theorem\cite{Diaconis1984,Klartag2007} ensures that { virtually any} projection of such a high $n$-dimensional uniform-weight shape will be well approximated by a Gaussian with variance scaling as $1/n$ {(with respect to a suitably chosen diameter)}.
+Finally, the projective central limit theorem \cite{Diaconis1984,Klartag2007} ensures that virtually any projection of such a high $n$-dimensional uniform-weight shape will be well approximated by a Gaussian with variance scaling as $1/n$ (with respect to a suitably chosen diameter).

-However, the projective central limit theorem only tells us that the distribution is peaked far inland from the accessible (projected) shoreline as $n\rightarrow\infty$ (for the hyperball, in fact we find that $m/n \ll 1$ is sufficient; see Supplementary Information).
+However, the projective central limit theorem only tells us that the distribution is peaked far inland from the accessible (projected) shoreline as $n\rightarrow\infty$ (for the hyperball, in fact we find that $m/n \ll 1$ is sufficient; see Appendix).
 What about the probability for the accessible parameters nevertheless being found on the projected shore near the boundary?
-The projective central limit theorem is silent about this.
 We find a universal behavior for the tail of the distribution of the projected hyperball as $m/n \rightarrow 1$.
 In particular, in Fig.~\ref{fig2} we compute the probability to be within $5\%$ of the projected shoreline versus the fraction of accessible constants, $m/n$, when an $n$-dimensional hyperball is projected down to $m$ dimensions.
-For $n\in \{42, 100, 250\}$, we see that if less than {a threshold of around} $80\%$ of the total number of fundamental constants are accessible, then the chance of being near the boundary is less than around $0.35$.
+For $n\in \{42, 100, 250\}$, we see that if less than a threshold of around $80\%$ of the total number of fundamental constants are accessible, then the chance of being near the boundary is less than around $0.35$.
 Thus, taking as null hypothesis that our universe is random, there would be a low chance for finding the fundamental constants of the universe to be near the shoreline until we had knowledge of the vast majority of all the universe's parameters.

 0.1in